Brooklyn Footprints In Florida is compiled,

 edited, and written by Palmer Hasty

-One of our high profile Brooklyn Footprints in Florida would be that of David Sholtz, a Brooklyn native born to Jewish parents in 1891.
+Another high profile Brooklyn Footprint in Florida would be that of David Sholtz, a Brooklyn native born to Jewish parents in 1891.
 Sholtz served as Florida Governor during the great Depression, from 1933 to 1937.
-We found the original article from a December, 1925 Brooklyn Daily Eagle that mentions Sholtz as a potential Governor for Florida.
-At the time of the article Sholtz was living in Daytona Beach, Florida, where he had moved immediately following his graduation from Yale in 1914.
+We found the original article from a December, 1925 Brooklyn Daily Eagle that mentions Sholtz as a potential Governor for Florida At the time of the article Sholtz was living in Daytona Beach, Florida, where he had moved immediately following his graduation from Yale in 1914.

 He also earned a Law Degree from Stetson University in 1915.
 In addition to being a State’s Attorney for 2 years and a City Judge in Florida, Sholtz was the President of the Daytona Beach Chamber of Commerce, which at the time was the second largest Chamber in the country.
 He was also Director of several local banks and President of the Florida State Elks Association.
 He was in a good position to enter politics.